fedefloris/Expert-system/README.md

 [![Build Status](https://travis-ci.com/fedefloris/Expert_system.svg?branch=master)](https://travis-ci.com/fedefloris/Expert_system) [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/) ![](https://img.shields.io/github/license/fedefloris/Expert_system.svg)

 ## Challenge
 A propositional calculus expert system.

+The goal of this project is implementing a backward-chaining inference engine, it must be able to read rules and facts from a given text file.

+The [examples](/test/examples/good_files) folder contains many samples of possibile text files.

-For more details look at the [subject](subject.pdf)
+For more general details look at the [subject](subject.pdf)

 ## Using the project
 Run with no arguments to see all the options